emeinhardt/cat-herder/README.md

 -- ...

 -- See 'Cat.Unsized.Functor' / 'Cat.Sized.Functor' and 'Cat._.Category.Free.Data'
--- for more on what this looks like.
+-- for more on what this looks like — especially what pattern functors are like.
 ```

 Continuing the `Razor` example: